tekayhan/architecture-board/README.md

 * Assist teams in solving hard technical problems in simple, scalable ways
 * Establish an RFC (Request For Comments) process so that engineering teams can get rapid feedback on proposed architectures.
 * Publish and maintain a simple means to contact the board for help with issues and visibility of the feedback loop through to resolution.
-* Establish and nurture technology Guilds across HBC Tech for where specialist technologies can be debated in a birds-of-a-feather setting.
+* Establish and nurture technology guilds across HBC Tech where specialist technologies can be debated in a birds-of-a-feather setting.

 Members of the board are formed from teams across HBC Tech, and are available to provide the Architect Ingredient to initiative teams in their department / domain.